Emily97/NatureOfCode/01_Introduction/03_Proof_of_Uniform_Distribution/README.md

 # Proof of Uniform Distribution
+In this exercise we create a number of bars on the screen that randomly increment depending on the index number that is randomly picked.
+This example shows how psuedo random is not actually random but it actually a mathematical function that simulates randomness.
+This is shown by how the columns remain relatively the same.
+##Code
 Firstly we declare and empty array called randomCounts and a variable for the number of items we will have in our array.

 ```js